 Even though the chimpanzee complex, quarantine and our primate resocialisation building are not open for visitors, there is a way to see our animals.
 Next to the complex there is a footpath with a telescope, so you can watch the animals more closely (if they are outside).
 See the map for the (unmarked) route which brings you to both the Islands and the footpath next to the chimpanzee complex.

 The chimpanzee complex in Google Streetview

 Visiting address and directions

-When visiting the islands, you can park your car on the parking area of the Kemphaan at the Kemphaanlaan, straight through after turning left at the traffic lights.
+When visiting the islands and 'Rondje AAP', you can park your car on the parking area of the Kemphaan at the Kemphaanlaan, straight through after turning left at the traffic lights.